bitmark-inc/docs/learning-bitmark/working-with-bitmarks/creating-bitmark-account.md

 <br>
 <br>
-## Creating Bitmark Account using Bitmark App
+## Creating Bitmark Account using the Bitmark App

 Bitmark App is a simple mobile app which allows anyone to protect their legal rights to their data and other digital assets by registering them as properties on the Bitmark blockchain.